fransan6/fransan6/README.md

-Junior software engineer ~healthily~ obsessed with all things programming.
-Continually expanding my knowledge, I like to build robust software, create vibrant web apps and figure out problems, all with clean code and a flexible mindset.
+Junior software engineer ~healthily~ obsessed with programming and continually expanding my knowledge.
+I like to build robust software, create vibrant web applications and craft solutions to problems, all with clean code, a flexible approach and always keeping the user in mind.

 ### 🐉 Skills